pontem-network/aptos-core/documentation/specifications/move_adapter/README.md

 transactions.

-* If the transaction payload is a `EntryFunction`, check if the on-chain Aptos Version number is 2 or later.
+* If the transaction payload is a `EntryFunction`, check if the on-chain Pont Version number is 2 or later.
 For version 1, validation will fail with a `FEATURE_UNDER_GATING` status code.

 ### Gas and Size Checks